 A programme of work was established to reinstate the plant:

 The wastewater treatment plant reached a major milestone on Thursday 6 April when the milliscreen was successfully restored to full operation.

 Milliscreens are a traditional basic facility used across industry to separate large solids, materials, and waste products.
 Recommissioning the milliscreens allows a basic level of filtering of wastewater before it enters the outfall pipe.

-Phase 2 will see the reinstatement of the Biological Trickling Filter (BTF) plant, which means wastewater will be treated before it enters the outfall pipe.
+Phase 2 saw the reinstatement of the Biological Trickling Filters (BTF), which means wastewater is now fully treated before it enters the outfall pipe.

-BTF’s create a biological environment for breaking down harmful bacteria in the remaining sewerage over a period of time.
+BTF’s create a biological environment for breaking down harmful bacteria in the remaining wastewater over a period of time.